Amanlaw01/EoL-detection/README.md

 # EoL-detection

-To run this script downlaod the script in your machine and run with python
+To run this script download the script in your machine and run with python
 #
 python Eol_detection.py
 #